|10 year government bond yield||0.87%|

 |30 year fixed rate mortgage||2.84%|

-Stocks are higher on positive news on the the trade front.
-Bonds and MBS are flat.
+Stocks are flattish despite positive vaccine news.
+Bonds and MBS are up.

 Housing starts rose 14% YOY to 1.53MM in October.
 Building Permits were up 2.8% compared to a year ago.
 Starts fell in the Northeast, but were up pretty much everywhere else, especially the South.
 Meanwhile, the NAHB Homebuilder Sentiment Index hit another record high.

 The MBA revised upward its 2020 and 2021 origination forecasts.
 As a general rule, the MBA is conservative on origination forecasts.
 2020 is now expected to be $3.4 trillion and 2021 is now expected to come in at $2.6 trillion.
 Interestingly, the MBA still thinks refi activity in 2021 will be below $1 trillion.
 They expect the 30 year fixed rate mortgage to end 2020 at 2.9% and then rise to 3.4% by the end of 2021.
 As I discussed in yesterday’s note, the Fed has a real incentive to maintain mortgage rates as low as possible to support the economy.
 The last thing it needs is for home prices to fall as rates rise.